Using Hypnotherapy to Conquer Anxiety and Overcome Panic Attacks

 Postpartum depression also called perinatal depression: this form of depression can affect women during pregnancy (antepartum depression) or after pregnancy (postpartum depression).

-Addressing the Underlying Causes of Depression
+Addressing the Underlying Causes with Hypnosis Therapy for Depression

 While there is no single cause for depression, several things can increase your risk, including poor self-esteem, chronic illness, substance abuse disorders, and a family history of the condition.
 The subconscious mind can play a major role not just in the development of your depression but also in your risk factors.